sobteclib/sobtec2/en/content/05coati.md

 An important part of the solution was simply treating the technology as an important issue.
 We trained ourselves.
 Wherever our equipment went, there was always a dedicated person responsible for operating it.
 Many of the problems of the past were caused by alternative technology being treated as an afterthought so that no one had time to ensure it was working well.
 We learnt as we went along.
 We devoted a lot of time to identifying the causes of problems and modifying the equipment, adding small circuits to filter and boost signals, and improve the quality of the sound.

 The material built by the Greek collective came with no schematics, which was made this considerably harder.
 Hours of reverse engineering were required before we could make modifications.
 Now the equipment is almost 10 years old and we are beginning to face the challenge of designing and building new, open-source consoles from scratch.
-We are very aware of the value of open-source design, and all of the electronic work we have done is fully documented and available online [^online].
+We are very aware of the value of open-source design, and all of the electronic work we have done is fully documented and available online [^2].

 ### Making people work with alternative technology